shadow-robot/sr_experimental_documentation/docs/user_guide/1_4_Installing_the_software.md

 If you have an Nvidia graphics card, you can add -nv to set the nvidia-docker version.
 Use ``-nv 1`` or ``-nv 2`` for version 1.0 or 2.0 respectively.
 Must be used with ``-g true``.

 You can also add -r true in case you want to reinstall the docker image and container.

-When it finishes it will show:
+When the one-liner finishes it will show:

 ```bash
 Operation completed